rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

   <https://github.com/CZ-NIC/yangson>
 ~~~

-An example of integrating "yangson" in the tooling chain can be found at {{YANGSON-Validate}}.
+An example of integrating "yangson" in a tooling chain can be found at {{YANGSON-Validate}}.

 ##  Module Extraction Tools